syncfusion-content/maui-docs/MAUI/Cartesian-Charts/FastLine.md

 ### Dashed fast line

 The `StrokeDashArray` property of `FastLineSeries` is used to render the line with dashes.
-Odd value is considered as rendering size and even value is considered as gap.
+The odd value is considered as the rendering size, while the even value is considered as the gap.

 {% tabs %}